CztCFfSNI/PeerEvaluation/README.md

 * View Reviews
    - under reviews, the student can view reviews that have been give to them and write a new review to other students in the team.
 * Check Projects
-   - under check projects, the student can view all the projects that have been assigned to them by the admin.
+   - under check projects, the student can view all the projects that have been assigned to them by the admin and write reviews to this project.

 ## More Info